 What is Bankruptcy?

-Call (248) 825-8042 today to schedule a free confidential consultation to determine whether a Chapter 7 or Chapter 13 bankruptcy is right for you.
+Call 248-825-8042 today to schedule a consultation to determine whether a Chapter 7 or Chapter 13 bankruptcy is right for you.
 Or, contact us here.
-Hermiz Law serves the entire Metro-Detroit community with offices in Troy, Warren, and Detroit.
+Hermiz Law serves the entire state from our Troy office location.

 Chapter 7 Bankruptcy – Liquidation